ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 Answer" even to an EDE-supporting client will cause the persistence of the drawbacks described in {{existing-techniques}}.

+When the "Censored" extended error code is included in the DNS response, the "c", "j", "o", and "l" fields may be conveyed in the EXTRA-TEXT field.

 ## Client Processing Response {#client-processing}

 On receipt of a DNS response with an EDE option from a